-Several frameworks, models and techniques are constantly being developed for bias mitigation.
-The Bias Detector Toolkit component is designed to provide information, visualisations and tools for identification and mitigation of bias in AI models.
-This component incorporates state-of-the-art techniques, algorithms, and data sources to provide accurate and reliable bias assessment and remediation capabilities.
+The Bias Detector Toolkit aims to address these challenges by integrating adaptability, performance balancing, and user-focused design.
+In that context, this component is designed to provide information, visualisations and tools for identification and mitigation of bias in AI models.
+It incorporates state-of-the-art techniques, algorithms, and data sources to provide accurate and reliable bias assessment and remediation capabilities.
 Going beyond a traditional catalogue, the Bias Detector Toolkit is going to have a powerful visual component, structuring the mitigation tools in an intuitive way, more approachable to both developers and policy making stakeholders.

-Key baseline technologies and platforms that will be utilised for developing the Bias Detector Toolkit are listed in the table below, i.e., Table 31.
+Key baseline technologies and platforms that will be utilised for developing the Bias Detector Toolkit are listed in Table 35.

-Technology Name Technology Description Advancements / Usage IRCAI Top 100 projects platform In-house developed web-based infrastructure for submitting the projects and for reviewers to evaluate the submitted IRCAI Top 100 projects platform projects.
-SDG observatories platform In-house developed web based exploratory data visualization tools.
+Technology Name Technology Description Advancements / Usage IRCAI Top 100 projects platform In-house developed web-based infrastructure for submitting the projects and for reviewers to evaluate the submitted projects.
+IRCAI Top 100 projects platform SDG observatories platform In-house developed web based exploratory data visualization tools.
 SDG observatories platform